abiyfantaye/DFSR/README.md

 The turbulence generator is now fully embedded in OpenFOAM as  `DFSRTurb` and can be launched in serial or parallel.
 ## Running the test case

-The directory `example/openTerrain` contains a empty domain LES case configured for open terrain condition.
+The directory `example/openTerrain` contains an empty domain LES case configured for open terrain condition.